MN-01

 Plain Language

-Operators must verify the age of every user in accordance with California's Digital Age Assurance Act (Civil Code § 1798.500 et seq.), which requires software applications to request age bracket data via a real-time secure API or operating system at download and launch.
-This is a threshold obligation — the age verification result determines whether the child-specific protections in the remainder of this chapter apply.
+Operators must verify the age of every user using the mechanism established by California's Digital Age Assurance Act (Civil Code § 1798.500 et seq.), which requires requesting age bracket data from the operating system or app store via a real-time secure API.
+This is an affirmative verification requirement — operators cannot rely on self-reported age alone.

 An operator shall verify the age of a user pursuant to Title 1.81.9 (commencing with Section 1798.500) of Part 4 of Division 3 of the Civil Code.